Russia says ready to work with IMF, EU to help Ukraine

 “Russia is ready to participate in supporting Ukraine together with the IMF and the European Union,” Siluanov said.

-He also said he had told his U.S. counterpart that the inclusion of Crimea into Russian territory was legal.
+He also said he had told his U.S counterpart that the inclusion of Crimea into Russian territory was legal.
+(Reporting by Lidia Kelly, editing by Alessandra Prentice)